 There is a strong engine-building element involved with obtaining and “running” your cards, with the end result of transforming your resources into valuable prestige (victory points).
 But you must also not neglect the military and Church relation track (or you might suffer ex-communication!).

-Although, in the end, the theme ends up a bit dry, Lorenzo il Magnifico is a great combination of dice placement and engine building.
+Although, in the end, the theme ends up a bit dry, Lorenzo il Magnifico is a great combination of dice placement and engine/tableau building.

 Troyes, one of the more often mispronounced board games, sports a generic medieval theme.
-It’s based in the historic city of Troyes (pronounced “twah) in France.
-While the theme is not the most original, the artwork, particularly the images on the cards, are outstanding and typically medieval-ish.
+It’s based in the historic city of Troyes (pronounced “twah”) in France.
+While the theme is not the most original, the artwork, particularly the images on the cards, is outstanding and typically medieval-ish.

 A plethora of dice represents various segments of the population, controlled by powerful families (players).
 You’ll accumulate victory points by advancing your influence in the military, clergy, and civil spheres.